Skip to main content

 Can you live day to day in the Marais in Paris?

-The Marais offers an authentic neighborhood life away from the tourist thoroughfares (rue des Rosiers, rue de Rivoli).
+The Marais offers an authentic neighbourhood life away from the tourist thoroughfares (rue des Rosiers, rue de Rivoli).
 The residential streets around the Place des Vosges, the Enfants-Rouges market and rue de Bretagne retain local shops, schools and a village atmosphere despite the tourist traffic.

 What is the price per sqm in the Marais in 2026?